Five Ways Big Data Delivers Business Agility

 There’s much more to each of these dimensions you need to understand and embrace if you’re going to gain true Systems of Insight.
 Let’s look at five steps you can take to create Systems of Insight that use more data and drive business agility.

 1. Curate Your Data

 Simply putting all your data in a big pile on Hadoop won’t solve your problems.
-This is one major reason why data lake projects fail, and why Gartner predicts that through 2018, 90 percent of data lakes will be useless.
+This is one major reason why data lake projects fail and why Gartner predicts that through 2018, 90 percent of data lakes will be useless.

-Platforms with strong data preparation capabilities give your “data” teams – data analysts and data engineers – the ability to work with your business analysts to create the proper curated datasets needed for analysis.
+Platforms with strong data preparation capabilities give your “data” teams – data analysts and data engineers – the ability to work with your business analysts to create the properly curated datasets needed for analysis.
 Creating a strong data curation program is a major part of the success National Instruments has seen with big data analytics.

 2. Enable the Right Type of Self-Service

 Data curation is an important and essential first step.
 Armed with curated data, analysts need to be more productive and discover answers quickly and efficiently.
-The next step is to provide a self-service environment that will help make the analysts more productive and speed time to insight.
+The next step is to provide a self-service environment that will help analysts more productive and speed time to insight.

 Finding answers in big data is not the same as standard reporting.
 It is not as simple as dragging a data set onto a chart.
 Big data is about coaxing the answers from the data.

 After all, big data analytics is not painted by numbers – you need an open, experimental canvas that lets analysts use their craftiness to create a work of art that finds well-hidden answers.